 It’s also not surprising that many doctors, private equity firms, and even legacy medical providers such as hospitals and primary care physicians are thinking about opening urgent care clinics.
 You may be one of them.

-If you think urgent care may be the right business opportunity for you, a solid business plan is critical.
-“Success requires more than money and a healthcare provider,” says Patrice Pash, DocuTAP’s Director of Consulting Services.
-“You need a solid business plan.”
+If you think urgent care may be the right business opportunity for you, remember that success requires more than money and a healthcare provider.
+A business plan is essential.

 The following are the top six reasons you must have a comprehensive business plan before you launch your urgent care clinic.